Simple DirectMedia Layer: History

 Soon after putting Galaxy Gameworks on hold, Lantinga announced that SDL 1.3 (which would then later become SDL 2.0) would be licensed under the zlib License.
 Lantinga announced SDL 2.0 on 14 July 2012, at the same time announcing that he was joining Valve, the first version of which was announced the same day he joined the company.
 Lantinga announced the stable release of SDL 2.0.0 on 13 August 2013.

 SDL 2.0 is a major update to the SDL 1.2 codebase with a different, not backwards-compatible API.
 It replaces several parts of the 1.2 API with more general support for multiple input and output options.
 Some feature additions include multiple window support, hardware-accelerated 2D graphics, and better Unicode support.

 Support for Mir and Wayland was added in SDL 2.0.2 and enabled by default in SDL 2.0.4.
 Version 2.0.4 also provided better support for Android.

+In 2024, the stable preview of SDL 3.1.3 was released (and in January 2025 3.2.0 was released as stable).
+It makes the API more consistent and allows access to more parts of the device, along with other features.

 Software architecture

-SDL is a wrapper around the operating-system-specific functions that the game needs to access.
+SDL is a wrapper around the operating-system-specific functions that the program needs to access.
 The only purpose of SDL is to provide a common framework for accessing these functions for multiple operating systems (cross-platform).
 SDL provides support for 2D pixel operations, sound, file access, event handling, timing and threading.
 It is often used to complement OpenGL by setting up the graphical output and providing mouse and keyboard input, since OpenGL comprises only rendering.

 A game using the Simple DirectMedia Layer will not automatically run on every operating system; further adaptations must be applied.
-These are reduced to the minimum, since SDL also contains a few abstraction APIs for frequent functions offered by an operating system.
+These are reduced to a minimum, since SDL also contains a few abstraction APIs for frequent functions offered by an operating system.

 The syntax of SDL is function-based: all operations done in SDL are done by passing parameters to subroutines (functions).
 Special structures are also used to store the specific information SDL needs to handle.
 SDL functions are categorized under several different subsystems.